 Graduation at Westerly is a community event in which the School celebrates not only matriculating eighth graders, but also the promotion of all other students to the next grade level.
 All students, faculty, and staff are expected to participate in the graduation ceremony.
 Families in all grades are welcomed and encouraged to attend in the celebration.
 Nice attire by all students is the dress code for graduation day.
-For the 2021-22 school year, all return to campus health & safety protocols are followed.
+For the 2022-23 school year, all health & safety protocols are followed.